 Alligator River National Wildlife Refuge has great Outer Banks things to do – paddling trails, a wildlife drive, two wildlife trails and all types of wildlife and habitat for you to explore.
-The staff offers a variety of interpretive programs at different times of the year, including tram tours, canoe tours, Red Wolf Howlings and the Bear Necessities program about black bears.
-Open-air tram tours are offered monthly September through May and weekly June through August (a fee and reservations are required).
+Hunting and fishing opportunities also exist on the refuge.
+The staff offers a variety of interpretive programs at different times of the year, including tram and van tours, canoe tours, Red Wolf Howlings and the Bear Necessities program about black bears.
+Open-air tram tours are offered weekly June through August (a fee and reservations are required).
 Canoe tours are offered three days a week June through August (fee and reservations required).
-Red Wolf Howlings are offered weekly June through August and monthly from September through December and March through May (a fee is required during the summer).
+Red Wolf Howlings are offered weekly June through August and monthly from September through December and April and May (a fee is required).
 Call (252) 216-9464 for details and reservations.
+Click here for a list or call the visitors center.
+The refuge is open year-round during daylight hours.

 To learn more about Alligator River National Wildlife Refuge, visit the U.S. Fish and Wildlife Service’s National Wildlife Refuges Visitor Center.
 The center’s exhibits offer information about Alligator River and 10 other refuges in northeastern North Carolina and southeast Virginia.
 This visitor center is on the north end of Roanoke Island, about a quarter-mile past the entrance to Fort Raleigh National Historic Site.
 Hours of operation are Monday through Saturday from 9 a.m. to 4 p.m. and Sunday from noon to 4 p.m.
 The staff that manages Alligator River Refuge also manages Pea Island National Wildlife Refuge on Hatteras Island.